-- Advance property taxes are paid by buyer.
+- Advance property taxes are paid by the buyer.

 - Pre-paid municipal taxes or contributions to municipal improvements are paid by the buyer.

-A few locations have special rules about closing costs worth mentioning.
-Different countries may require extra steps and costs, or certain circumstances may qualify for exemptions of some expenses.
+Some locations have special rules about closing costs worth mentioning.
+Different countries may require extra steps and costs, while certain circumstances may qualify for exemptions of some expenses.

-- Brazil has an additional tax on beachfront property within 33 meters of high tide.
+- Brazil has an additional tax on beachfront property.

-- Mexico requires buyers to establish a Bank Trust (which charges annual fees ranging from US$400 to US$550) to hold property located in “Restricted Zones,” defined as property within 100 kms from any border and 50 kms from any coastline.
+- Mexico requires buyers to establish a Bank Trust (which charges annual fees ranging from US$400 to US$550) to hold property located in “Restricted Zones,” defined as property within 100 km from any border and 50 km from any coastline.

 - Colombia assesses a contribution to municipal improvements, which varies depending on the property’s location and social strata.